sbb-design-systems/lyne-components/src/components/form-field/form-field/readme.md

 Please note that only one `<label>` element is supported.
 Additionally, if you place the `<label>` element outside the `sbb-form-field`, the automatic assignment is skipped, and it is up to the consumer to use the correct id references.
+If you like to visually hide a label, but still present it with screen readers, use the `hiddenLabel` property.

 When you provide informational text via `sbb-form-error`, it automatically adds these elements' IDs to the form element's `aria-describedby` attribute.